bsidestlv/bsidestlv.com/content/_index.md

 ## Where: Tel Aviv University, Smolartz auditorium, Israel

-Join us for the best security research community event in Israel, taking place in person and live streamed online!
+Join us for the best security research community event in Israel, taking place during [Tel Aviv University’s Cyber Week](https://cyberweek.tau.ac.il/).
+Join us in person or watch the live stream!
 Our event will take place according to all Covid19 regulations and requirements.

 {{< button-link label="Call for speakers" url="https://cfp.bsidestlv.com" icon="cfp" >}}